CrocAx/REACT_ROUTER_VITE_Task/README.md

 npm install
 ```

-- vite
+## After installation of dependencies

+Open the directory of selected project in terminal and run:

 ```bash
 # To install vite
 npm install vite
 ```

-## After installating dependencies

-Open the react project in terminal and run:
+To start the application:

 ```bash
 # To start the react-app